maxzheng/great-life-guide/README.rst

 Fundamentals of Life
 ====================

 This contains fundamental ideas about life, such as what it is, how to improve it, and what it can be.
-It is my hope that this can serve as a guide to live a good life for those without proper guidance.
+It is my hope that this can serve as a guide to live a good life.

 .. contents:: :depth: 1